matt2ology/csus-computer-science-csc/stat196k-analyzing-and-processing-big-data/assignments/assignment21-h-covid-database/assignment21-h-covid-database.md

 ### Understanding The Data Question #1

 Pick one of the [limitations described in the data documentation](https://cmu-delphi.github.io/delphi-epidata/api/covidcast-signals/fb-survey.html#limitations) and elaborate on it.
 What does it mean?

+- `Non-response bias`: The survey is voluntary, and people who accept the invitation when it is presented to them on Facebook may be different from those who do not.
+The [survey weights provided by Facebook](https://cmu-delphi.github.io/delphi-epidata/api/covidcast-signals/fb-survey.html#survey-weighting) attempt to model the probability of response for each user and hence adjust for this, but it is difficult to tell if these weights account for all possible non-response bias.

 > [PlaceHolder]